CarrieForle/GreenCode/README.md

-# Barcode-screenshot
+# GreenCode

 A [Greenshot](https://github.com/greenshot/greenshot/)
 helper to scan barcodes.
 Only Windows is supported.

-Barcode-screenshot allows you to scan barcodes such as QR codes from the screenshot/image, and save the decoded text into the clipboard.
+GreenCode allows you to scan barcodes such as QR codes from the screenshot/image, and save the decoded text into the clipboard.

 # Supported Formats

-Barcode-screenshot can scan barcodes in following formats
+GreenCode can scan barcodes in following formats

 | Linear product  | Linear industrial | Matrix             |
 |-----------------|-------------------|--------------------|